 You can still take other action if you are not happy with the decision.
-The insurer must tell you if your claim is eligible for review by FOS (and you can check this with FOS directly).
+The insurer must tell you if your claim is eligible for review by AFCA (and you can check this with AFCA directly).
 The scheme has two steps:

 - You need to apply to the insurance company for an internal review through the insurer’s internal dispute resolution/ complaints process.
-Insurance companies will respond to your request for internal review within 15 business days if they get all necessary information and have completed any investigation needed.
-Insurance companies will tell you about the progress of the internal review at least every 10 business days.
+Insurance companies will make a decision about your complaint within 30 calendar days if they get all necessary information and have completed any investigation needed.
+Insurance companies will tell you about the progress of the complaint at least every 10 business days.

-- If the claim is still rejected after the internal review, you can apply to FOS within two years of the internal review decision.
-FOS will investigate the complaint and gather relevant information to determine the dispute.
-FOS can then recommend how the matter should be resolved.
-If necessary, FOS can make a decision that is binding on the insurer for claims up to $1,085,000, however, AFCA can only award a maximum of $542,500 in compensation for financial loss.
-The insurer can agree to FOS deciding the dispute even if the claim is over $1,085,000, if AFCA is also willing to decide it.
+- If the claim is still rejected after the internal review, you can apply to AFCA within two years of the internal review decision.
+AFCA will investigate the complaint and gather relevant information to determine the dispute.
+AFCA can then recommend how the matter should be resolved.
+If necessary, AFCA can make a decision that is binding on the insurer for claims up to $1,085,000, however, AFCA can only award a maximum of $542,500 in compensation for financial loss.
+The insurer can agree to AFCA deciding the dispute even if the claim is over $1,085,000, if AFCA is also willing to decide it.

-If you are unsuccessful at FOS you can still take your matter to court.
-You must start your claim within six years from when the claim arose (which may be six years from the date of the 'insured event' – that is, the storm or flood that resulted in the claim).
+If you are unsuccessful at AFCA you can still take your matter to court.
+You must commence court proceedings within six years from when the claim arose (which may be six years from the date of the 'insured event' – that is, the storm or flood that resulted in the claim).
 Your policy may also say that you need to tell your insurer as soon as possible of the damage.
 If you do not do this within a reasonable time, your claim may be refused.
 It is better not to delay.

 Collect detailed evidence about the damage.
 The more detail you get, the easier it is to show the cause of the loss.
 You should try to gather evidence such as: